 This is a super simple decorating idea for a jiggly Japanese cheesecake.

 - Start by placing the cheesecake onto a serving plate and place a doily on the cake.
-It is best to use a doily that is the same size as the cake.
+It is best to use a doily that is of the same size as the cake.

 - Once done, remove the doily off the cake top very carefully.
-Make sure none of the icing sugar on the doily drops on the cake top.
+Make sure none of the powdered sugar on the doily drops on the cake top.
 And you will get a lovely icing sugar lace pattern on your Japanese cotton cake.

 Baking this soft and fluffy Japanese cotton cake can be a little daunting for some people.
 The most common issues are cracked tops or cakes that rise so well in the oven but totally collapse once they are out of the oven.